niklasramo/dragdoll/docs/docs/draggable-drag-item.md

 type frozenProps = CSSProperties | null;
 ```

-The CSS properties that are "frozen" for the drag's duration.
+A key value object of the frozen CSS properties and their frozen values.
+These are the values that are forced on the element for the duration of the drag.
 Read-only.

 ### unfrozenProps